River Don Navigation: Conisbrough and Warmsworth area

-Conisbrough Viaduct

 Conisbrough Viaduct was built in the first decade of the 20th century as part of the Dearne Valley Railway.
 This was a line which essentially served a coalfield, although there was a rudimentary passenger service between 1912 and 1951.
 The remaining coal traffic on the line ceased in 1966.
 The viaduct has 21 arches and was built from 12 million Conisbrough blue bricks.
 The central metal span is 150 ft long and crosses the Don at a height of 113 ft.
 The viaduct remained out of use until 2001, when ownership was transferred to Railway Paths Ltd, who manage potentially useful railway structures until they can be incorporated into the National Cycle Network.
 Installation of a new deck surface and safety railings were funded by the Railway Heritage Trust in early 2008, and the viaduct re-opened as part of the Sustrans network in April 2008.